RedAppleCore/JamUHC/README.md

 HotFoot
 =======

-A Minecraft Minigame in which the blocks beneath you fall.
+A Minecraft Minigame in which the blocks beneath you fall unexpectedly.
+The last player to survive is the winner!